-Part III: Course of the Earthly Life of Jesus
+Part III.
+Course of the Earthly Life of Jesus

-Divisions of the History: We will now endeavor to trace the wonderful story of the life of the world's Redeemer as it falls naturally into several divisions.
+Divisions of the History: We will now endeavor to trace the wonderful story of the life of the world's Redeemer as it falls naturally into several divisions:

 This is not a Complete Life: To avoid misconception, it is important to remember, that, rich as the narratives of the Gospels are, materials do not exist for a complete biography or Life of Jesus.
 There is a gap, broken only by a single incident from His infancy until His 30th year.
 There are cycles of events out of myriads left unrecorded.
-There are sayings, parables, longer discourses, connected with particular occasions, and there are general summaries of periods of activity comprised in a few verses.
-John 21:25, And there are also many other things that Jesus did, which if they were written one by one, I suppose that even the world itself could not contain the books that would be written.
-Amen.
+John 21:25, There are sayings, parables, longer discourses, connected with particular occasions, and there are general summaries of periods of activity comprised in a few verses.
 The Apostles, also, present their materials each from their own standpoint.
-Matthew from the theocratic, Mark from that of Christ's practical activity, Luke from the universal human aspect, and John from the Divine.
+Matthew from the theocratic, Mark from that of Christ's practical activity, Luke from the universalistic and human-sympathetic, and John from the Divine.
 In reproducing the history, respect must be paid to this focusing from distinct points of view.
 We must, out of necessity, also remember that the life of Jesus was a young life cut short in the 33rd year.
 Yet, at the same time, viewed in the Divine, 33 years is but the blink of the eye when compared with eternity.